ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 <br/>
 <br/>
 It may be a domain rule that all students have names.
-It is possible to wind up with a student object that violates that rule like this.
+- This introduces what we call a domain constraint, a rule about what a valid student object should like.

 ```java
 	public static void main(String[] args) {